rchakode/realopinsight/doc/sphinx/source/faq.rst

     {/literal}

-Basically, this states that the service shall listen on the port 6557 and shall forward requests to the UNIX socket located in /var/lib/nagios/live (server_args), which is assumed to be the path of the native socket managed by the Livestatus NEB.
+Basically, this means that the service shall listen on the port 6557 and shall forward requests to the UNIX socket located in /var/lib/nagios/live (server_args), which is assumed to be the path of the native socket managed by the Livestatus NEB.
 For more details, see